 Mattie Loyce is an interdisciplinary artist, curator, and community advocate originally from and currently based in San Francisco, CA. Critically engaging socio-political content, and encouraging empowerment through decolonial transformative justice are key to her community work and socially engaged artist practice.
 Throughout her career she has made a commitment to amplifying the voices and supporting the lives of people with marginalized identities, specifically people and artists of the African diaspora, queer people and people of color.

 Ramekon O’Arwisters is the founder of Crochet Jam, a community arts project infused with folk art traditions that foster a creative culture in cooperative relationships.
-He was born in Kernersville, North Carolina, O’Arwisters earned a M.Div. from Duke University Divinity School in 1986.
-He was an artist-in-residence at the de Young Museum, the Djerassi Resident Artists Program, and the Vermont Studio Center.
-He received the 2014 Eureka Fellow, awarded by the Fleishhacker Foundation in San Francisco, and a Pollock-Krasner foundation grant in 2021.
-His work has been featured in the LA Times, San Francisco Chronicle, 7×7 Magazine, Artnet, and the San Francisco Examiner, and Brian Boucher’s Daily Dispatch.
+He was born in Kernersville, North Carolina and earned a MDiv from Duke University Divinity School in 1986.
+He was an artist-in-residence at the de Young museum, the Djerassi Resident Artists Program, and the Vermont Studio Center.
+He received the 2014 Eureka Fellowship, awarded by the Fleishhacker Foundation in San Francisco, and a Pollock-Krasner foundation grant in 2021.
+His work has been featured in the Los Angeles Times, San Francisco Chronicle, 7×7 Magazine, Artnet, San Francisco Examiner, and Brian Boucher’s Daily Dispatch.